Mwan3kii/Budget-management-system/README.md

 3. **💸 Add Transactions**: Within each category, you can log your transactions, specifying details such as amount and description.

-4. **📝 Manage Transactions**: View and delete any transaction to keep your budget up-to-date.
+4. **📝 Manage Transactions**: View transactions to keep your budget up-to-date.

 5. **🗑️ Delete Categories**: Remove any category and its associated transactions when they are no longer needed.